 Art historian Douglas Cooper, “Toulouse-Lautrec,” 2005

-Famously set in a historic windmill, the Moulin de la Galette was Lautrec’s first cabaret scene.
+Famously set in a historic windmill, Moulin de la Galette was Lautrec’s first cabaret scene.
 While dancing was the main draw, the artist often turned his gaze toward the audience—many of whom came alone.

-“What good is sitting alone in your room?”
+What good is sitting alone in your room?

-A woman in a long, dark coat approaches the man in brown.
+Meanwhile, a woman in a long, dark coat approaches the man in brown.
 She’s not smiling.
 Who—or what—is she looking for?

-To isolate these three figures from everyone else, the artist crouches down and looks up, a viewpoint that obscures the background.
+To isolate these three figures from everyone else, the artist crouches down and looks up—a viewpoint that obscures the background.
 As with his other cabaret scenes, this one tells us almost nothing about the dance hall itself.
 (See Renoir’s painting of the Moulin de la Galette)

 Lautrec meets his muse

-Born in Paris, the out-of-wedlock child of a nobleman and a demi-mondaine, Avril had a difficult childhood during which she often had to beg in the streets.
+Born in Paris, the out-of-wedlock daughter of a nobleman and a demi-mondaine, Avril had a difficult childhood during which she often had to beg in the streets.
 Yet she dreamed of becoming a great dancer.
+Luckily, she was blessed with natural grace.

-Fortunately, she was blessed with natural grace.
 When the famous can-can dancer Louise Weber left the Moulin Rouge, Avril was chosen to take her place.
 Avril’s sensuous, melancholic dancing contrasted sharply with Weber’s gloriously vulgar performances.
-Still, the audience adored her and she quickly became one of the most recognizable figures in Paris.
-A bewitched magazine editor described Avril’s stage presence as “having an air of depraved virginity.”
+Still, the audience adored her and she soon became one of the most recognizable figures in Paris.
+A bewitched magazine editor described Avril’s stage presence as having “an air of depraved virginity.”

 The painting shows Jane Avril wrapped up in her own thoughts.
 Her conservative street clothes give no hint of her stage life in the raucous dance hall.
 Her downward glance and closed body language take us from the realm of public personality to private individual.
 Lautrec is showing us the person behind the celebrity.